Are minimizers of the Onsager-Machlup functional strong posterior modes?: Severely ill-posed linear problems

 \section{Severely ill-posed linear problems}

-Eventually, we study the rate of convergence of the MAP estimator based upon a Gaussian prior distribution for a severely ill-posed linear problem with measurements corrupted by Laplacian noise.
+Eventually, we study the rate of convergence of the MAP estimator based upon a Gaussian prior distribution as the noise level tends to zero for the example of a severely ill-posed linear problem with measurements corrupted by Laplacian noise.
 This problem can be considered as a generalization of the inverse heat equation.
+It has been studied with measurements corrupted by Gaussian noise in subsections 1.2 and 3.3 of \cite{das_stu_2017}.
+For more details on this example, see also chapter 5 of \cite{Kretschmann:2019}.
+The proofs of some of the results of this section are deferred to \cref{sect_proofs_lin_prob}.